GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 26.
-Lord be my judge for lo my way
+Voice Text: The XXVI Psalme.
+Lord be my iudge for lo my way

 General Note